RidaTazi/Blockchain-serial-number/README.md

 # Scenario:
 ### 1. Start "server/tracker" node.
 All clients can add and update.
 This node is server-like only in the sense that it takes new blocks from miners and broadcasts them to client nodes.
 It is still the fastest miner winning.
-We could make the concensus mechanism fully decentralized later, but for now, this is good.
+The concensus mechanism isn't fully decentralized for now.

 - ./server.sh localhost 3000 localhost 2000